joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/18/nyregion/art-dealer-sanctions-hezbollah.html?searchResultPosition=8

 **One Dead in Parking Garage Collapse in Lower Manhattan**\
-`The Ann Street structure fell in, leaving cars stacked atop one another and rubble down to street level.
-The number of those harmed and trapped was unknown.`\
+`A portion of the three-story Ann Street structure fell in, leaving cars stacked atop one another and rubble down to street level.`\
 https://nytimes.com/2023/04/18/nyregion/nyc-parking-garage-collapse.html?searchResultPosition=9

 **Here are the other legal cases Fox is entangled in.**\